mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

     WantedBy=multi-user.target
     ```

-1. Reload the systemctl and Start the Gunicorn socket
+1. Reload `systemctl` and start the Gunicorn socket

-    ```sh
+    ```
-    sudo systemctl daemon-reload && \
+    systemctl daemon-reload
-    sudo systemctl start gunicorn.service && \
+    systemctl start gunicorn.service
-    sudo systemctl enable gunicorn.service
+    systemctl enable gunicorn.service
     ```

 1. Check the logs to verify if Gunicorn is running without any errors

-    ```sh
+    ```
-    sudo journalctl --priority=notice --unit=gunicorn.service
+    journalctl --priority=notice --unit=gunicorn.service
     ```

 ### Set up the Caddy reverse proxy

 !!! info ""
-    We will be using the Caddy Reverse proxy to serve the static files and set up SSL certificates.
+    We will use the Caddy Reverse proxy to serve the static files and set up SSL certificates.

 1. Create the CaddyFile

-    ```sh
+    ```
-    sudo touch /etc/caddy/Caddyfile
+    touch /etc/caddy/Caddyfile
     ```

 2. Add the configuration details to the CaddyFile

-    ```text
+    ```
     https://xDOMAIN_NAMEx {
         log {
             output stdout